liatrio/builder-images/README.md

    - Container for Jenkins that bakes in plugins

 ### Testing
 Each directory for an image contains an image structure test to confirm that it will build correctly using the [Google Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) and Skaffold.
-You can test the container by running `skaffold run`
+You can build and test all the containers by running `skaffold build` or `make`.